 top of page

-Walt Disney World with Limited Mobility: Tips, Rentals, and Accessibility Planning
+Walt Disney World with Limited Mobility: Accessibility Tips, Rentals & Planning

 Planning a Walt Disney World trip with limited mobility?
 We’ve been there.
-From traveling with a grandparent after knee replacement surgery to managing a surprise sprained ankle mid-trip, we know that mobility challenges can happen—and they don’t have to steal the magic.
+From traveling with a grandparent after knee replacement surgery to managing a surprise sprained ankle mid-trip, we know mobility challenges can happen — and they don’t have to steal the magic.

-In this guide, we’re sharing real-world tips for navigating Walt Disney World with limited mobility, including wheelchair and ECV rentals, resort accessibility, ride access, transportation tips, and how to pace your days to stay comfortable and stress-free.
+In this guide, we share real-world tips for navigating Walt Disney World with limited mobility, including wheelchair and ECV rentals, resort accessibility, ride access, transportation options, and how to pace your days to stay comfortable and stress-free.

 Lyn using an ECV rented for Disney at Disney Animal Kingdom

-A Walt Disney World vacation is magical—but it’s also incredibly active, with miles of walking each day.
-If you or a loved one has a mobility concern—whether it’s a short-term injury, arthritis, a chronic condition, or something else—you might be wondering if renting a scooter (ECV) is the right call.
-We’ve broken down everything you need to know to help you plan with confidence Read More
+A Walt Disney World vacation is magical — but it’s also incredibly active, with miles of walking each day.
+If you or a loved one has a mobility concern, whether from a short-term injury, arthritis, a chronic condition, or fatigue, you may be wondering if renting an ECV (scooter) is the right choice.

 Bren using a ECV rented from ScooterBug at Magic Kingdom

-We’ve been there—traveling with a family member recovering from knee replacement surgery who relied on an ECV, and another trip where an unexpected ankle injury meant switching to a wheelchair mid-vacation.
-Getting around Walt Disney World with a mobility device isn’t impossible—but it does come with a few surprises.
+We’ve been there — traveling with a family member recovering from knee replacement surgery who relied on an ECV, and on another trip where an unexpected ankle injury meant switching to a wheelchair mid-vacation.
+Getting around Walt Disney World with a mobility device isn’t impossible — but it does come with a few surprises.

-From navigating crowds to understanding attraction access and resort transportation, here’s everything we wish we’d known before using a wheelchair or ECV in the parks.
+From navigating crowds to understanding attraction access and resort transportation, this guide shares what we wish we’d known before using a wheelchair or ECV in the parks.

 Disney Wildreness Lodge

-Before our first trip renting an ECV, we spent hours trying to find clear answers about ECV storage and charging at Disney hotels—and came up surprisingly short.
+Before our first trip renting an ECV, we spent hours searching for clear answers about ECV storage and charging at Disney resort hotels — and came up surprisingly short.
 Can you charge an ECV in the hallway?
-Do you have to fit it in your room?
+Do you need to fit it inside your room?
 What about leaving it with Bell Services overnight?

-We dug deep into Disney forums, reached out to guest services, and tested it all ourselves.
-Here’s what we learned from both our research and real-world experience staying at Walt Disney World with a mobility device.
-Read More
+We dug into Disney forums, contacted Guest Services, and tested it all ourselves.
+This guide shares what we learned through research and firsthand experience staying at Walt Disney World with a mobility device.

 Disney Resort Bus

-Disney transportation is free and convenient—but if you're using a wheelchair or ECV, some systems are much easier to navigate than others.
-From boats with stairs to buses with ramps, knowing what to expect can save you a lot of stress and frustration.
+Disney transportation is free and convenient — but when you’re using a wheelchair or ECV, some options are easier to navigate than others.
+From boats with stairs to buses with ramps, knowing what to expect ahead of time can save stress and frustration.

 Subscribe for our Walt Disney World Updates